deroneriksson/python-wsi-preprocessing/docs/index.md

 RGB                  | Time: 0:00:00.162484  Type: uint8   Shape: (1385, 1810, 3)
 ```

-We see that the PIL-to-NumPy array conversion took 0.19s.
+We see that the PIL-to-NumPy array conversion took 0.16s.
 The type of the NumPy array is `uint8`, which means
 that each pixel is represented by a red, green, and blue value from 0 to 255.
 The image has a height of 1385 pixels
 and a width of 1810 pixels.

-We can obtain additional information about NumPy arrays by setting the `DISPLAY_FILTER_STATS` constant to `True`.
+We can obtain additional information about NumPy arrays by setting the `ADDITIONAL_NP_STATS` constant to `True`.
-If we rerun the above code with `DISPLAY_FILTER_STATS = True`, we see the following:
+If we rerun the above code with `ADDITIONAL_NP_STATS = True`, we see the following:

 ```
 RGB                  | Time: 0:00:00.157696 Min:   2.00  Max: 255.00  Mean: 182.62  Binary: F  Type: uint8   Shape: (1385, 1810, 3)